Cat's upbringing and experience working in areas of holistic health inspires her to embrace a healthy lifestyle and

 Fill the thermos with very warm (not hot) water, put the lid on, and set aside while completing the following steps.
 The yogurt needs to be kept warm while growing.

 Step 2: Bring Starter Yogurt to Room Temperature

 Measure 2 ½ tbs. yogurt into the small bowl (set aside to get to room temperature between 0-72 degrees).

 We gently stirred the yogurt until the battery-operated thermometer registered 70 degrees.

 Step 3: Heat the Milk

 Measure 3 cups milk (skim, whole, or low-fat) into the pot and warm on a medium setting to 185 degrees.

 We used whole milk for a creamier yogurt, but you can use whichever suits your personal tastes.
 Heating gradually to 185 degrees kills bad bacteria and also gives your freshly made yogurt a nice texture—not too thin or thick.
 Once you master making your first batch of yogurt, you can increase the milk and starter yogurt for larger quantities.

 Step 4: Cool the Milk

 Cool the milk to about 100 degrees, but definitely not higher than 112 or lower than 99.

 Ours was slightly higher than 99 degrees, but it was also a cold day and it still turned out great.

 Step 5: Combine and Transfer

 - Pour about ½ cup cooled milk into the bowl of starter yogurt to blend well.

 - Pour blended milk and yogurt back into the pot of milk and stir thoroughly.

 - Pour blended milk and yogurt into the thermos.

 Whew!
-There are three transfers here.
+There are four transfers here.
 Good job!
 After this, you can relax.

 Step 6: Let Sit for 8 Hours

 - Cap the thermos and keep in a warm place.

 - Wrap with a towel if cold.
 We needed to do this step because it was cold.
 Our thermos of yogurt looked like a ghostly Halloween decoration.

 - Let it all sit for 8 hours.